40+ BEST Free Things to Do with the Kids in Tampa Bay

 Wander through thee Florida Botanical Gardens in Largo

 While you’re at Heritage Village, make time to visit the Florida Botanical Gardens as well since they’re located on the same property operated by Pinellas County.
-It is free to visit the Florida Botanical Gardens, but donations are always appreciated especially as they build a new children’s garden, the Majeed Discovery Garden which is slated to open this year in 2022.
+It is free to visit the Florida Botanical Gardens, but donations are always appreciated especially as they build a new children’s garden, the Majeed Discovery Garden which is slated to open in 2023.

 There are several different gardens to explore like a Jazz Garden, Cactus/Succulent Garden, Herb Garden, Native Plant Garden and even a Butterfly Garden kids love.
 This isa must-visit during the holidays as well when the gardens are filled with thousands of holiday lights.